How to Resize a Slicer in Excel (With Quick Steps)

 How to Insert a Slicer in Excel

-To add one or more slicers in your Excel spreadsheet,
+To add one or more slicers in your Excel spreadsheet:

-• select any cell of your table or pivot table and then go to Insert >> Filter >> Slicer.
+• Select any cell of your table or pivot table.

 How to Insert a Slicer in Excel

-The Insert Slicers dialog box will pop up including a list of all fields in your pivot table.
-Put a checkmark next to one or more fields, and finally click OK.
+The Insert Slicers dialog box will pop up, including a list of all fields in your table / pivot table.

 How to Insert a Slicer in Excel